 The District's mission is to safely collect, process, recycle, and dispose of treated wastewater while protecting human health and the environment in accordance with federal, state, and local laws and regulations.
-These objectives are achieved through extensive industrial pre-treatment (source control), a combination of primary, advanced primary, and secondary treatment processes; biosolids management, and water reuse programs.
-During the 2011-12 program year, the District was completing construction of new full secondary treatment facilities as mandated by a consent decree (U.S. vs. OCSD 2004).
+These objectives are achieved through extensive industrial pre-treatment (source control), a combination of primary and secondary treatment processes, biosolids management, and water reuse programs.
+During the 2012-13 program year, the District completed construction and testing of new full secondary treatment facilities and brought these facilities on-line full-time.

 The District's two wastewater treatment plants are located in Fountain Valley (Plant 1) and in Huntington Beach (Plant 2), California.
-Together, the two plants receive domestic sewage from approximately 80% of the county's 3.1 million residents and industrial wastewater from 692 permitted businesses within the District's service area.
-The treated wastewater (effluent) is discharged through the ocean outfall, which extends 7.1 km (4.4 miles) from the Huntington Beach shoreline (Figure 1-1).
+Together, the two plants receive domestic sewage from approximately 80% of the county's 3.1 million residents and industrial wastewater from 704 permitted businesses within the District's service area.
+Under normal operations, the treated wastewater (effluent) is discharged through a 305-cm (120-in) diameter ocean outfall, which extends 7.1 km (4.4 miles) from the Huntington Beach shoreline (Figure 1-1).
 The last 1.8 km (1.1 miles) of the outfall consists of a diffuser with 503 ports that discharge the treated effluent at an approximate depth of 60 meters (197 ft).
+However, for about three weeks spanning September and October 2012, planned infrastructure repairs and maintenance required the use of the standby emergency 198-cm (78-inch) diameter outfall that terminates closer to shore (2.2 km, 1.4 miles) and in shallower water (18 m, 60 ft.).
+Chapter 7 contains information on the environmental field sampling for this capital improvement project (J-112).

-Since 1999, influent volumes to the treatment plants have included dry weather urban runoff from diverted storm water pump stations owned by the City of Huntington Beach, the City of Newport Beach, the Irvine Ranch Water District, and from three diverted flood control channels owned by the Public Works Department of Orange County.
+Since 1999, influent volumes to the treatment plants have included dry-weather urban runoff from 19 diverted urban runoff locations.
+These include storm water pump stations owned by the City of Huntington Beach (11), the City of Newport Beach (1), the Irvine Ranch Water District (2), the Irvine Company (1), and from four diverted flood control channels owned by the Public Works Department of Orange County.
 The collection and treatment of dry-weather runoff is part of a regional effort to reduce beach bacterial pollution associated with chronic dry-weather flows within the watershed.
-The diverted flows range from 0.5-2.4 million gallons per day (MGD) during dry weather.
-The number of urban runoff diversions has remained steady for the last 12 years.
+For 2012-13, the diverted monthly average daily discharge flows ranged from 0.004-2.69 million gallons per day (MGD) during dry weather and the total average daily discharge was 1.72 MGD.
+There are five new urban runoff diversions proposed for the coming year.

-In August 2002, the District began disinfecting the treated wastewater using chlorine to reduce fecal indicator bacteria levels.
-The District's NPDES permit does not specify compliance limits for bacteria in the treatment plants or the final effluent, but it does contain receiving water limits for bacteria that apply within 3 miles of shore.
-To ensure meeting these limits, the District has operational goals for 30-day geometric mean bacteria levels in the final effluent.
-These goals (<250,000 MPN/100 mL total coliform, <50,000 MPN/100 mL fecal coliform, and <8,750 MPN/100 mL enterococci) are based on meeting California's single sample bacteria standards after initial dilution (OCSD 2002).
-Since 2002, the District has consistently met its internal operational goals for all three indicator bacteria, as well as meeting recreational water contact standards after dilution (Figure 1-3).
+In August 2002, the District began using chlorine to disinfect the treated wastewater as a precautionary approach to reduce fecal indicator bacteria levels.
+The District's NPDES permit does not specify compliance limits for bacteria in the treatment plants or the final effluent, but it does contain receiving water limits for bacteria that apply within state waters (3 miles of shore).
+The District has operational goals for meeting bacteria levels in the final effluent to ensure compliance with AB411 standards within state waters.
+These operational goals (<250,000 MPN/100 mL total coliform, <50,000 MPN/100 mL fecal coliform, and <8,750 MPN/100 mL enterococci) are set to meet California's single sample bacteria standards after initial dilution (OCSD 2002).
+For the program year, the District met all three goals (Figure 1-3).
+Since 2002, the District has consistently met its operational goals